Andrew Sullivan says journalists should be talking about Trump's mental health

 "I know we're not supposed to bring this up — but it is staring us brutally in the face," Sullivan wrote.

+Ruddy cited Trump's history in real estate, reality television and his successful presidential campaign as signs of mental acumen.

+"If he's crazy, he's crazy like a fox," Ruddy said.
+"So I would not underestimate his abilities."

-In the CNN interview, he elaborated by saying that there's a disconnect between on-air and off-air conversations.
+In the CNN interview, Sullivan elaborated by saying that there's a disconnect between on-air and off-air conversations.

 "Certainly, if you are not on camera or not writing, people are talking about this all the time," Sullivan said.